WeatherMagic/thor/doc/API.md

 If month is omitted, data returned will be as filtered over a month.
 If month is specified, data points for each day will be returned.

-**return-dimension is a 3D dimensional list that should contatin [time-dimension, lat-dimension, long-dimension]**
+Return-dimension is a 3D dimensional list that should contatin [time-dimension, lat-dimension, long-dimension].

 All methods must be called using HTTP(S).
 Arguments can be passed as GET or POST params, or a mix.